 Iceland legend Eidur Gudjohnsen has been handed a chance to showcase his skills in a major tournament after being named in the 23 man squad for Euro 2016.
 Gudjohnsen is arguably one of Iceland’s best ever players, but had already retired from international football once before being recalled in 2015.
 However, after he left the Chinese club Shijiazhuang in November, it looked like his prospects of playing this summer were bleak, until a move to Molde in February.

 Iceland are obviously not a side that the bookies are offering good odds to win Euro 2016, but in a group which also contains Hungary, Austria and Portugal, they will feel they have a reasonable chance to get through.
-Having struggled to qualify for a World Cup in recent years, this tournament offers them a rare chance to impress on the big stage.
+Having struggled to qualify for a major finals in recent years, this tournament offers them a rare chance to impress on the big stage.
 The experience, class and creativity of Gudjohnsen will be vital for them if they are to do that.

 Eidur has had a hugely successful career and is one of my favourite Nordic players of all time.
 Starting out at PSV, he suffered a broken leg before moving to Bolton Wanderers.
 There he was rehabilitated and became their star player before earning move to Chelsea where he formed a formidable partnership with Jimmy Floyd Hasselbaink.